SecretFox/UtaFix/README.md

 * Fixed Uta tracking(?)
 * Removed the dependency for Vipers TopBar or Mod Folder
 * Made the settings window remember its position

+** Install **
+Download the original mod from forum thread above, install as normal.
+Download UtaFix from https://github.com/SecretFox/UtaFix/releases and extract it to `Secret World Legends\Data\Gui\Custom\Flash\`